kyubisation/angular-server-side-configuration/README.md

 You can add additional configurations in angular.json, which can be executed by replacing `production` with your configuration name in the previous command.

-The builder will analyze the configured `ngsscConfigurationFile` to detect used environment variables and generate an [ngssc.json](#ngsscjson) in the defined `outputPath` in the referenced `browserTarget`.
+The builder will analyze the configured `ngsscEnvironmentFile` to detect used environment variables and generate an [ngssc.json](#ngsscjson) in the defined `outputPath` in the referenced `browserTarget`.